 Despite intensive antibiotic treatment, adaptive mechanisms such as biofilm formation allow Pseudomonas to resist both immune and antibiotic pressures, leading to recurrent exacerbations and respiratory failure.

-ANTABIO is developing an inhaled drug which can be used as an adjunct to existing antibiotic therapy and which will reduce the frequency and severity of Pseudomonas exacerbations by targeting both the virulence and persistence of biofilm-adapted infections.
+ANTABIO’s PEi program powered by CARB-X seeks to develop an inhaled drug which can be used as an adjunct to existing antibiotic therapy and which will reduce the frequency and severity of Pseudomonas exacerbations by targeting both the virulence and persistence of biofilm-adapted infections.

 ANTABIO has developed a tractable lead series with potent whole cell activity against clinical Pseudomonas isolates and excellent potential for inhaled administration.
 Further optimization towards development of in vivo leads is in progress.